security-force-monitor/research-handbook/source/index.rst

 Contributors
 ============

-The author of this current Research Handbook is Tony Wilson.
+The author of this Research Handbook is Tony Wilson.

-Rrevious versions of the handbook had additional authors, including: Tom Longley, Michel Manzur and Niko Para.
-These previous versions are avaliable under "Versions" in the flyout menu.
+Tom Longley, Michel Manzur and Niko Para were authors of previous versions of the Research Handbook.
+These previous versions are available under "Versions" in the flyout menu.

-`Niko Para <https://niko.io/>`_ was instrumental in updating how time/dates are captured in the Monitor's data model to include precise and imprecise dates.
+`Niko Para <https://niko.io/>`_ was instrumental in updating how time/dates are captured in the Linkage data model to include precise and imprecise dates.
 He also was pivotal in updating the model to be a full claims based data model.

-Security Force Monitor has partnered with `DataMade <https://datamade.us>`__ to create WhoWasInCommand.com.
-DataMade has operationalized and refined Security Force Monitor's data structure, worked with us to create a powerful open source platform to put the data online, and made a significant contribution to the concept and design of WhoWasInCommand.com.
+Security Force Monitor previously partnered with `DataMade <https://datamade.us>`__ to create WhoWasInCommand.com.
+DataMade helped operationalize and refine our previous data model, worked with us to create a powerful open source platform to put the data online, and made a significant contribution to the concept and design of WhoWasInCommand.com.

-`James McKinney <https://www.jamespetermckinney.com/>`_ - at the time with `OpenNorth <http://opennorth.ca>`_ - was a major contributor to the development of the Monitor's initial data model, adapting Popolo (an international open government data standard) and developing the specifications for the Monitor's research tool.
+`James McKinney <https://www.jamespetermckinney.com/>`_ - at the time with `OpenNorth <http://opennorth.ca>`_ - was a major contributor to the development of the Monitor's initial data model, adapting Popolo (an international open government data standard) and developing the specifications for the Monitor's research.

 Copyright and license